 Moms look forward to a new morning for a new start each day: after all, the difficulties of the day before must be set aside to face the challenges and joys of whatever is coming next.
 It is even more exciting to look to a whole new year, and this year many of us are trying to make big things happen for ourselves and our families.
 One trusty companion through the days, weeks, and months ahead is a planner that will help you with the whole greeting-the-new-day idea but will also allow you to remember to buy milk and pick up the dry cleaning.

-Each kind of planner reflects the needs and life of the woman or man who carries it, so consider which of these options might make your 2018 better organized and ready for the particular challenges you will face.
+Each kind of planner reflects the needs and life of the woman or man who carries it, so consider which of these options might make your new year better organized and ready for the particular challenges you will face.